alexyakunin/linq-vs-raw-code/README.md

-LINQ to Objects vs raw code benchmark.
+LINQ to Objects vs raw code performance
 ================

 A set of tests comparing LINQ to Objects performance vs raw code